sso66/eagletonlabs-browserify-node-js/src/websockets/README.md

 > WebSocket essential user raw TCP - `ip` to read/write data.

 #### Explore how to create WebSocket app in Node.js and plain JavaScirpt or React.jsx
-  - To write a simple WebSocket echo server based on the `net`/`http` libraries
+  - To write a simple WebSocket URL client connecting to  echo.websocket.org server based on the `http`/`net` libraries
-  - To write a complex WebSocket custom server
+  - To write a complex WebSocket HTTP GET client (React.jsx) connecting to WebSocket server (Node.js) based on the 'http`/`websocket` libraries

 #### Transfering the data frame
 > When the handshake has been successfully completed, your app can read and write data